simpleviewinc/cms-dev-assessment/README.md

 Requirements
 ------
 In the `/comps/` folder you will find different screenshots and demo videos for the components you will be responsible for building.
 Each feature a grid of items in a repeatable pattern.
-You will be working with an API for 4 parts and it some parts you will need to manipulate the data in some way.
+You will be working with an API for 4 parts and in some parts you will need to manipulate the data in some way.

 **Brand Fonts**
 Google Fonts